Doors-of-Drums/Pagina-web/documentation/docs.md

 ## Introduction

 Welcome to the Door-of-drums API.
-You can use our API to access Door-of-drums API endpoints, which can get information on the songs that are used in the game, the user info and the records of the user.
+You can use our API to access Door-of-drums API endpoints, which can get information on the songs that are used in the game, the user info and the records of the users.

 ## Authentication